Boroec

 Boroec (Бороец, Borovec) is a village in the municipality of Struga, North Macedonia.

 Demographics

 Boroec has traditionally been inhabited by Orthodox Christian Macedonians and a Torbeš population.

-According to the 1943 Albanian census, Boroec was inhabited by 400 Muslim Albanians and 340 Orthodox Macedonians.
+According to the 1943 Albanian census, Boroec was inhabited by 400 Muslim Albanians and 340 Orthodox Serbs.

 According to the 2002 census, the village had a total of 629 inhabitants.
 Ethnic groups in the village include: